spapadopoulos/PUI2016_sp4356/HW6_sp4356/README.md

 In this assignment, I finish the citibike mini-project from previous assignment.
 Test the hypothesis that younger people commute by bike more often than older.
 Detailed description of the analysis can be found in the following link:

 https://www.authorea.com/users/106027/articles/133819/_show_article

+# FBB very good1 see a few comments in the article itself